-Within an archaeological scope, the motivation for this thesis is to asses archaeological LIDAR and automated and semi-automated procedures for the detection of archaeological patterns and monuments in LIDAR landscapes.
-This will be done by also applying simple and open algorithmic means of segmentation and classification in LIDAR landscapes towards large-scale archaeological monument detection.
-In order to do so, the thesis will give a thorough account of the archaeological use and potential of LIDAR data; qualitative and quantitatively define the state and development of the field for automatic and semi-automatic archaeological detection by LIDAR data; indicate best practice and state of the art; exemplify quality of detection by automated and semi-automated segmentation and classification of data; indicate range of potential application; apply template matching for large-scale cultural heritage investigation; compare human versus computational detection; and lastly discuss and stipulate potentials within the field of LIDAR based pattern recognition.
-The main objectives and research questions are focused on applicability by potential use through time and cost efficiency, and more importantly so, the quality of extracted information from LIDAR data.
-The objectives and research questions can consequently be defined by use and potential use within the archaeological community.
-This is aimed towards creating large-scale digital landscape investigations to be more generally and more effectively applied within the archaeological community.
-These perspectives are formulated into four questions to exemplify the scope of the thesis:
+Within an archaeological scope, the motivation for this thesis is to asses LIDAR data for automated and semi-automated procedures for the detection of archaeological patterns and monuments in digital landscapes.
+This will be done by applying simple and open algorithmic means of visualization, segmentation and classification in and of digital LIDAR landscapes towards large-scale archaeological monument detection.
+In order to do so, the thesis will give a thorough account of the archaeological use and potential of LIDAR data; qualitative and quantitatively define the state and development of the field for automatic and semi-automatic archaeological detection by LIDAR data;